mgintdev/movies/README.md

 * Dependency Injection using Hilt/Koin
 * Switch over to Flutter to allow iOS app
 * Clean up styles, and extract strings into constants
+* Fix up Unit tests to work with livedata, coroutines, and viewmodel